TechhDan/Tracking-Locations-API/Readme.md

 </div>

 # Tracking Locations API
-FourKites provides the `Tracking Locations` API as a way to receive information about the vehicle which is transporting a load.
+FourKites provides the `Tracking Locations` API to receive information of one or more vehicles transporting a load, and information of its location.

 ## Contents
 - [Authentication](#authentication)